Auraithm/Auraithm.github.io/_pages/about.md

 I obtained a silver medal in the Kaggle competition "LLM Prompt Recovery", placing within the top 2.6% of participants.
 I won the championship in the [IEEE CEC Competition on Seeking Multiple Optima in Dynamic Environments](http://mi.hitsz.edu.cn/activities/smode_cec2023/index.html) for two consecutive years (2023,2024).
 Additionally, I was awarded a national first prize in the Lanqiao Cup (蓝桥杯).

 My current research focuses on evolutionary computation, LLM reasoning, multi-agent frameworks, and various LLM application research.
-I have

 I am actively seeking opportunities for academic collaboration and would be delighted to discuss potential partnerships.
 Please feel free to contact me at <auraithm@gmail.com> (personal email) or <evonexusx@gmail.com>.

 # 🔥 News